CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 ## What is a Podfile?

 The Podfile is a specification that describes the dependencies of the targets of one or more Xcode projects.
 The file should simply be named `Podfile`.
+All the examples in the guides are based on CocoaPods version 1.0 and onwards.

 > A Podfile can be very simple, this adds AFNetworking to a single target: